elixir-circuits/circuits_quickstart/getting_started.md

 # Getting Started
 The goal of `circuits_quickstart` is to get nerves up and running on a supported device without the need for installing Erlang, Elixir, or any other Nerves dependencies.
 Within minutes, you'll have a device running Nerves.
-You'll be able to explore the Nerves utilities with [toolshed](https://hexdocs.pm/toolshed/0.2.0/api-reference.html) and you'll be able to control blinking LEDS from the device itself.
+You'll be able to explore the Nerves utilities with [toolshed](https://hexdocs.pm/toolshed/0.2.0/api-reference.html), and you'll be able to control blinking LEDs from the device itself.

 ## Prerequisites
-* Device compatible with one of the firmware listed [here](https://github.com/elixir-circuits/circuits_quickstart/releases)
+* 1 Device compatible with one of the firmware listed [here](https://github.com/elixir-circuits/circuits_quickstart/releases)
 * [fwup](https://github.com/fhunleth/fwup) or [etcher](https://www.balena.io/etcher/)
-* MicroSD card
+* 1 MicroSD card
 * 1 LED
 * 1 100-500 Ohm resistor
 * 1 breadboard
 * 1 microUSB cable
-* 2 jumper cables
+* 2 male-to-female jumper cables

 ## Downloading the Firmware
 Find the appropriate firmware or zip file [here](https://github.com/elixir-circuits/circuits_quickstart/releases).
 If you're using `fwup`, download the `.fw` extension and if you're using `etcher`, get the `zip` file.

 Once that's done, you're ready to burn the firmware to an SD card.

 ## Burning the Firmware
 Navigate to the directory where you downloaded the firmware.
 We'll go through both `fwup` and `etcher` methods.

 To be clear, this formats your SD card, and you will *lose all data on the SD card*.
 Make sure you're OK with that.